You are here

 New Member Orientation Sessions

-Assistant Directors from the OFSA meet one-one-one with the new member educators (NMEs) for each of the chapters they advise before the start of each semester’s new member education period.
+Assistant Directors from the OFSA meet one-on-one with the new member educators (NMEs) for each of the chapters they advise before the start of each semester’s new member education period.
 During this time they review the chapter’s new member education plan and jointly tailor a new member orientation session for the chapter’s new member class.
 Through this initiative, NMEs will learn facilitation skills, create learning outcomes, and discover ways to engage new members.
 Each of these sessions is then co-facilitated by both the Assistant Director and chapter NME.
-These sessions include but are not limited to an overview of fraternity and sorority life at Lehigh, how to properly report hazing, and an assortment of case studies related to substance abuse, bystander intervention, etc. If you have any questions regarding this process, please contact firstname.lastname@example.org.
+These sessions include but are not limited to an overview of fraternity and sorority life at Lehigh, how to properly report hazing, and an assortment of case studies related to substance abuse, bystander intervention, etc. If you have any questions regarding this process, please contact email@example.com.